 The TOEFL has four sections: Reading, Listening, Speaking, and Writing.
 For each of those sections, you get a score from 0-30, which means your total TOEFL score will be from 0-120.
 You’ll receive one or more points, depending on the type of question, for each question you answer correctly.
 Each section has a separate measure and each measure has its own scale.
-In this article we will give you an idea about how TOEFL score is calculated.
+In this article, we will give you an idea about how the TOEFL score is calculated.
+In this article, we will cover how your TOEFL score is calculated.

-Note that there is no penalty for choosing a wrong answer.
+Note that there is no penalty for choosing the wrong answer.

 After finding your raw score for each section, you can use the TOEFL score calculator chart to convert those numbers into scaled scores.
 Having this information is useful because it helps you get an accurate idea of how well you’re doing on practice tests, which you can use to adjust your studying in order to meet your TOEFL score goals.